 (NOTE: this is a general information guide only, and is not professional advice, or a substitute for professional advice.
 A qualified vet or animal expert is the only person qualified to give you expert advice in regards to your pet/s)

-GoPet PR710F Dog Treadmill Review & Buyer’s Guide
+GoPet PR725E Dog Treadmill Review & Buyer’s Guide

-If you prefer, you can go straight to viewing the PR710F here:
+If you prefer, you can go straight to viewing the PR725E here:

-- A dog treadmill for dogs up to 88lbs
+- A dog treadmill for dogs up to 176lbs

 - There’s push button controls on the side of the treadmill for increase and decrease of speed, and power on and off

-- The treadmill has dolly wheels to allow you to move it around
+- The treadmill has dolly wheels that can be attached if needed to allow you to move it around

 - The treadmill has a 1 horsepower motor

-- Notable features on the treadmill include Gradual Start (the speed starts very slow and can increase depending on your dog’s running speed), Remote Control (can be used separately to the controls on the side of the treadmill), Upright Fold (you can fold the treadmill in it’s upright position and store it away)
+- Notable features on the treadmill include Gradual Start (the speed starts very slow and can increase depending on your dog’s running speed), Remote Control (can be used separately to the controls on the side of the treadmill), Incline Adjust (to adjust the degrees of the treadmill), and the Enclosure fencing on either side of th treadmill

 - Has a 1 year warranty